Bloodmallet/wowtc/docs/character/threat.md

 ## General description

 Each monster has a threat table, it sums all the 'hostile' actions performed against it per actor (player, pet etc.).
-These actions are damage, healing and generating resources.
+These actions are damage, healing and generating rage (and only rage).

 Actors are generally separate entities, so a player's pet/totem/minion generates threat for itself with some exceptions, eg. Dancing Rune weapon (it's hypothesized that the distinction is when said actor is never targetable).

-Generally within end game content threat is 1 to 1 with damage (in open world or content where level scaling is applied that may vary), healing is 1 to 0.5 split among all enemies in combat, generating resources is 1 to 1 split among all enemies in combat.
+Generally within end game content threat is 1 to 1 with damage (in open world or content where level scaling is applied that may vary) and healing is 1 to 0.5 split among all enemies in combat.

+Druids in bear form and protection warriors gain threat from generating rage, though it seems archaic (a vestige from classic), the threat is split between all enemies in combat, the amount of threat generated this way is negligble.

 ## Target selection